sghiassy/sg-bot/README.md

 ## HipChat Keys

 The HipChat secrets are stored in an encyprted file `secrets.prod.yml`.
-See [Example](https://github.com/serverless/examples/tree/master/aws-node-env-variables-encrypted-in-a-file) for more info
+See [Example](https://github.com/serverless/examples/tree/master/aws-node-env-variables-encrypted-in-a-file) for more info.

 ## AWS Keys